 Extending plate life and ensuring consistent surface quality reduces scrap, minimizes defects, and keeps production running smoothly.

-Instead of frequent replacements, resurfacing extends usability and prevents print failures, keeping operations efficient and sustainable.
+Instead of frequent replacements, resurfacing extends build plate usability and prevents print failures, keeping additive production operations more efficient and sustainable.

 Resurfacing build plates is a powerful and overlooked way to cut costs, reduce waste, and maintain top-tier print quality.